giacecco/bricklink-helper/README.md

 I could have put custom, more memory-efficient matrix manipulation libraries to the test, and I gave [Math.js](http://mathjs.org/) a shot, but had the same identical problem.
 The most natural thing to do was then to integrate the NodeJS code I had already written with my favourite programming environment for data science: R.

 CRAN's ["task view" on optimisation and mathematical programming](http://cran.r-project.org/web/views/Optimization.html) lists many options.
 The most obvious choice was [Rsymphony](http://cran.r-project.org/web/packages/Rsymphony/Rsymphony.pdf): R's wrapper around the open source ["SYMPHONY" library](http://www.coin-or.org/projects/SYMPHONY.xml).

-And here is where the project grinds to a halt for the time being.
-At the moment of writing SYMPHONY fails compiling on MacOS both using Rsymphony's installation script and installing it as a standalone library through [Homebrew](http://brew.sh/).
-The issue is described [here](https://github.com/Homebrew/homebrew-science/issues/873).

 ##Licence